Seungha-Um/skewBART/README.md

     library(devtools)
     devtools::install_github(repo='Seungha-Um/skewBART')

-The package with the vignette’s included can be installed with
+The package with the vignettes can be installed with

     devtools::install_github(repo='Seungha-Um/skewBART',build_vignettes = TRUE)